U.S. Coast Guard Conducts Low-Light Training at Charleston Harbor

-U.S. Coast Guard Petty Officer 2nd Class, Justin Farr, a Machinery Technician assigned to Coast Guard Station Charleston hoses down a 45-foot Response Boat-Medium at Charleston Harbor, South Carolina, May 2, 2025.
-After training, all personnel ensure the boat is cleaned and properly refueled.
-(U.S. Air Force Photo by Airman 1st Class Adriana Jordan-Alcaniz)
+U.S. Coast Guardsmen assigned to Coast Guard Station Charleston conduct low-light search and rescue training at Charleston Harbor, South Carolina, May 2, 2025.
+The Coast Guard conducts frequent training to ensure personnel are prepared for a variety of search and rescue missions.
+(U.S. Air Force Video by Airman 1st Class Adriana Jordan-Alcaniz)

 |Date Taken: